 Coordinating Services for Deaf Students

-Coordinating effective accommodations and services for a range of deaf individuals takes time and proactive planning.
+Coordinating effective accommodations and services for a range of deaf people takes time and proactive planning.
 While the number of deaf students may vary by semester, it is always a good idea to have a solid structure for planning, implementing, and evaluating services provided.
 This module provides an overview of key components for coordinating accommodations and services effectively for deaf students in education and training settings.
 By the end of this module, participants will have information, resources, and action items to prepare and deliver services to any student attending their institution.

 • Promote the development of institutional policies that clearly demonstrate a commitment to access in institutional programs, services, and activities in all physical, digital, academic and cocurricular spaces.